Zenika/labs-tooling/README.md

-# labs-circleci
+# Labs Tooling

-This repository contains Dockerfiles used at Zenika Labs for CI/CD with CircleCI.
+This repository is dedicated to sharing tools used and/or developed at [Zenika Labs](https://zenika.github.io/labs).

+Each directory contains a tool or a guide with a corresponding README.

+Pull requests are welcome!